 As with all of my trips, in addition to birds (and their evolutionary history and ecologies), there is plenty of natural history as well, and we always find interesting insects, plants, mammals, and maybe a few reptiles and amphibians along the way.
-Among the dozen mammals we've seen are brown-throated three-toed and Hoffman's two-toed sloths, red brocket deer, mantled howler monkey, white-throated and white-fronted capuchin monkeys, black and Central American agoutis, Brazilian rabbit, Artibeus bats, olingo, Guayaquil and red-tailed squirrels, and white-nosed coati.
+Among the dozen mammals we've seen are brown-throated three-toed and Hoffman's two-toed sloths, red brocket deer, mantled and red howler monkeys, white-throated and white-fronted capuchin monkeys, black and Central American agoutis, Brazilian rabbit, Uroderma bats, olingo, Guayaquil and red-tailed squirrels, and mountain and South American coatis.
 We also learn about the work (land purchases, habitat restoration, research and monitoring of rare species) of the Jocotoco Foundation at each reserve.

 Southern Ecuador has the beauty, diversity, and comfortable lodging that make for a rewarding and memorable trip, one that I hope to make many more times in the future.